 The value of insights from caregivers has been used to assess the potential of innovative technologies for AFE so far.
-In parallel with the progress achieved in the previous phases, parallel to the ICT development it is also important to develop a successful business strategy capable to bring the innovation into the market.
+In parallel with the progress achieved in the previous phases, the contribution of caregivers it is also important for the development of a successful business strategy capable to bring the innovation into the market.
 And this effort should start from the initial requirements stage, being consolidated after the test and validation phase.
 In fact, this discussion is a challenge for the whole society and there are still many questions to be answered.
 For the scope of this document, the issues of relevance are related to the product related business model, the collection of intentions about the user's willingness to pay and the identification of potential funders, considering the variety of contexts where technologies for AFE can be used.